 This is an innovative project competition designed for K-12 students, aiming to inspire creativity and problem-solving skills.
 Participants can register as individuals or teams, and the project themes are not limited to any specific field but must demonstrate innovation, feasibility, and social value.
 The event will provide professional guidance and resource support to help children turn their ideas into practical projects, with the opportunity to receive angel investment.

-Registration Phase
+Registration Phase - CLOSED

 Participants: K-12 students, divided into elementary, middle, and high school groups.